AnaisDenis/PMosquito/README.md

 Here, env is the name of the virtual environment.
 You can choose a different name if you wish.
 This creates an env/ folder containing an isolated Python installation.

+Then ypu need to activate your virtual environment.
+Type always in your terminal :

 **For Windows**

 	.\env\Scripts\activate